Midnight Hole NC – Great Smoky Mountain National Park

 You can't miss Midnight hole, as you'll either hear the people swimming, yelling and having fun.

-You'll know you're close to Midnight Hole when you cross the wooden bridge.
+You'll know you're close to Midnight Hole when you cross a small wooden bridge.
 To get to the falls/swimming area, just walk down the narrow path to the left.
 The trail is rocky, so young children will probably need some help.

 Discover More Waterfalls!